Why This Recipe Works

-Rimmed baking sheets, slow cooker
+Rimmed baking sheets, Dutch oven, slow cooker

-If desired, dried or fresh fruits and nuts can be folded into the stuffing along with the bread cubes in step 3.
+If desired, dried or fresh fruits and nuts can be folded into the stuffing along with the bread cubes in Step 3.
 This makes an excellent bird stuffing, producing enough to stuff several small birds or two to three 18- to 22-pound birds.

 If using homemade or low-sodium stock, season to taste with salt and pepper before adding.